Multi Task Inverse Reinforcement Learning for Common Sense Reward: Experiments

 In the next experiment we show that when we train our IRL on expert demonstration from different targets, we manage to learn a reward that can be used to train new agents on unseen targets.
 However, it does not transfer to novel tasks.
-Again, all agents trained in this section achieve 100\% success rate so we only show results for the cs-reward. \\
+Again, all agents trained in this section achieve 100\% success rate so we only show results for the cs-reward.
 To do that, we train our MT-CSIRL method with experts trained on different targets for the same task, for each of our cs-rewards.
 We then test how these learned rewards can be used to train on new targets in this environment and how they transfer to other tasks.
-We execute this experiment on five different Meta-world tasks: reach-wall, button-press-topdown-wall, drawer-close, push-back and coffee-button.
-For each task, we did the following: (i) Train an expert for each of the 5 different targets. (ii) Sampled 10K trajectories from each expert. (iii) Train cs-reward using MT-CSIRL. (iv) Train with the learned cs-reward and evaluate using both new targets and new tasks.\\
+We execute this experiment on five different Meta-world tasks: reach-wall, button-press-topdown-wall (BP Topdown-wall), drawer-close, push-back and coffee-button.
+For each task, we train multiple experts, one for each target.
+We sample trajectories from the experts' policies, and we use this trajectories as the expert demonstrations.
+We then learn a cs-reward using our method MT-CSIRL.
+We evaluate the performance of agents trained from scratch using this learned cs-reward on the training task as well as on new unseen tasks.
+For more experiment details see Appendix \ref{appen Multiple Targets}.

-The results for both velocity and action norm are presented in Table \ref{tab:mtl_velocity} and \ref{tab:mtl_action_norm}, respectively.
-The numbers represent the ratio between the agents' velocity or action norm and its target value, i.e., the closer to one, the better.
-On the diagonal, we see the results on different targets for the original task, and on the off-diagonal, we see the results when testing on new tasks.

-When looking at the diagonal elements of Tables \ref{tab:mtl_velocity} and \ref{tab:mtl_action_norm}, we see that our reward transfers well to new targets for the seen task.
-While our agents do not reach the target values, we still get relatively close to them.
+The results for action norm reward are presented in Table \ref{tab:mtl_action_norm}, and velocity results are in Appendix \ref{appen Multiple Targets}.
+The numbers represent the ratio between the agents' action norm and its target value, i.e., the closer to one, the better.
+On the diagonal, we see the results on different targets for the original task, with the baseline results for agents trained only on the task reward in parenthesis.
+On the off-diagonal, we see the results when transferring to new tasks.
+When looking at the diagonal elements of Tables \ref{tab:mtl_action_norm}, we see that our reward transfers well to new targets for the seen task.
+While our agents do not reach the target values, they still show significant improvement over the baseline.
 However, the drop in performance on the off-diagonal elements indicates that the learned reward does not transfer well to novel tasks.
-This is especially interesting when we consider our simple cs-rewards, which do not depend on the specifics of the environment (and in the action norm case, is entirely independent of the state).
+This is especially interesting when we consider our simple cs-rewards, which do not depend on the specifics of the environment (and independent of the state for action norm). \\